 A documentary about cultural survival and stolen children: inside the first truth and reconciliation commission for Native Americans.
-Currently in post-production, Dawnland is directed by Ben Pender-Cudlip and Adam Mazo.
+Dawnland is screening at film festivals internationally and had its broadcast premiere in November, 2018 on PBS Independent Lens.
+Find more information and a full list of screenings at dawnland.org.

+Dawnland is co-directed and photographed by Ben Pender-Cudlip.
 Supporters include the W.K.
-Kellogg Foundation, LEF Foundation, Points North Film Fellowship, and Britdoc's Good Pitch.
-Learn more about the film at the Upstander Project.
+Kellogg Foundation, LEF Foundation, Points North Film Fellowship, Vison Maker Media, and Britdoc's Good Pitch.

 Bob Schuler’s opus is a gallery at the bottom of the sea, a collection of art sunk into the ooze and muck.
 It is an undersea necklace encircling the earth, composed of granite cubes and designed to last at least least 50 million years.
 Tethys (working title) is an experimental documentary essay about Schuler's quixotic "around the world ocean burial."